laperex/Tiny16/README.md

-# A Tiny 8/16 bit CISC Processor in Verilog.
+# A Tiny 8/16 bit CISC Processor in Verilog